tock/tock/boards/microbit_v2/README.md

 ### Could not find MEM-AP to control the core

-OpenOCD displays `Could not find MEM-AP to control the core` error when trying to connect to Micro:Bit.
-This means that the Micro:boit has [control access port](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52832.ps.v1.1/dif.html?cp=2_2_0_15_1#concept_udr_mns_1s) protection enabled.
+OpenOCD displays `Could not find MEM-AP to control the core` error when trying to connect to Micro:bit.
+This means that the Micro:bit has [control access port](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52832.ps.v1.1/dif.html?cp=2_2_0_15_1#concept_udr_mns_1s) protection enabled.

 Using openOCD, you can check if access protection is enabled by executing the command: